+You can apply at any time!
 Applications for the MS in Health Administration program are reviewed throughout the year.
-Request information below or contact a program manager at (866) 758-7670 for enrollment information.
+Request information below or contact a Program Manager at (610) 660-3400 for enrollment information.

 How many sessions a year do you offer?

-The program offers six sessions per year.
-Each session is eight weeks in duration.
+The program offers six, eight-week sessions per year.
 You can start the program at any of these sessions, typically in January, March, May, June, August, and October.

 What kind of educational background is required for admission?

-You must have an undergraduate degree from selected regionally accredited colleges or universities.
-A minimum undergraduate GPA of 2.75 is required.
+You must have an undergraduate degree from selected regionally accredited colleges or universities with a minimum undergraduate GPA of 2.75.

 Is a thesis required in this program?